 Compare Burial Insurance Quotes: Save BIG Now!

 Average Funeral Costs

-The cost of a funeral may vary depending on the state and service provider.
+The funeral cost may vary depending on the state and service provider.
 However, a study completed by the National Funeral Directors Association believes the average cost in America comes out to be approximately $8,500.

 Please note, this does not include additional fees such as flowers, transportation of the body, and the burial site.
 When you add these, the costs may rise significantly.
 This is why it’s best to look around and find a cost-efficient solution.

-On the same note, the same association noted a traditional cremation comes out to be around $6,000.
-However, there are many examples where cremation services are no more than $1,000.
-Similar to traditional burials, this is going to vary based on the service provider and their going rates.
+On the same note, the same association noted that a traditional cremation is around $6,000.
+However, many examples exist where cremation services are no more than $1,000.
+Similar to conventional burials, this will vary based on the service provider and their going rates.

 Due to this gap in pricing, there has been a remarkable increase in the number of cremations around America in recent times.

 Before looking at ways to reduce funeral costs, it’s crucial to understand one’s rights from a legal perspective.

 In general, funeral home providers cannot force specific goods and/or services into a package without an option to decline.
 This means if certain services are deemed unnecessary, they cannot charge individuals for them under the assumption of a “package” deal.